melissahoughton/melissahoughton.github.io/_posts/2021-08-18-digital-twins.md

 - Analysis and visualisation of the current state
 - Design and validation of processes new or existing
 - Simulation of scenarios
-- Increased safety and reliablity with alerting
+- Increased safety and reliability with alerting
 - Optimisation of existing processes
 - Tracking and reviewing historical information
-- Predictive performance and maintenence
+- Predictive performance and maintenance
-- Real time control over the physical twin
+- Real-time control over the physical twin

 ([Source 2](#references))